CAgecircle: composition for an exhibition

 Open curatorial Workshop

-Join us to learn about how to use Cagean chance procedures and be the first to know which items will appear in the final Cagecircle exhibition.
+Learn about how to use Cagean chance procedures and how items that appear in the final Cagecircle exhibition were chosen.
+Watch a video of the event below.

 Saturday, June 27